EGCG (Epigallocatechin Gallate)

 1

-Meta-analysis of green tea catechins (with and without caffeine) for weight loss across multiple RCTs.
+Pooled analysis of green tea catechins (with and without caffeine) for weight loss across multiple clinical trials.

 Catechins (with caffeine) modestly reduce weight (~1.3 kg over 12 weeks), waist circumference, BMI vs placebo.
 Effect smaller without caffeine.
 Catechins alone less effective than combination with caffeine.